Poove Poochooda Vaa: Plot

-Sundari, being a mischievous girl starts her prank with the neighbour David, a young man by scaring him with the demon's face mask while he is working out on his terrace.
+Sundari, being a mischievous girl, pranks her neighbour David, a young man, by scaring him with the demon's mask while he is working out on his terrace.
 She befriends the boys who irritate her grandmother and play all sorts of pranks and becomes the loving girl in her area.
-Sundari finds that her grandma likes yellow color very much and tries to impress her with that.
+Sundari finds that her grandma likes yellow colour very much and tries to impress her with that.
 But Poongavanthamma gets angry and throws her out of her home at night.
 But she again takes her back and explains why she has behaved like that.

 Poongavanthamma, being a single mother was very close to her daughter.
-She permitted her daughter to marry the man of her choice on the condition that the groom must stay and live with them forever.
-But the groom did not keep the promise and he took her daughter away from her.
+She permitted her daughter to marry the man of her choice on the condition that the groom must live with them forever.
+But the groom did not keep the promise and he took her daughter away.
 After the death of her daughter, she pleaded to get back the child from her son-in-law, to which he refused.
 She also had an unsuccessful legal attempt to get the custody of her granddaughter as she is too old to take care of a child.
 Since 17 years, neither Sundari nor her father visited her home.
 This made her frustrated and angry as her waiting for 17 years to hear the door bell rung by her granddaughter did not happen.
 Sundari promises her grandmother that she will never leave her alone no matter who calls her.
-From then on, Poongavanthamma and Sundari become intimate with each other.
+From then on, Poongavanthamma and Sundari bond with each other.
 Sundari also realises how affectionate her grandmother is towards her at many points.
 Poongavanthamma removes the much troubling doorbell as her desire got fulfilled by Sundari's arrival.

-Sundari wanted a yellow rose pot for her garden and finds out that David has one.
+Sundari wanted a yellow rose plant for her garden and finds out that David has one.
 She visits his house to request him and pranks him that the sunglasses which she wears make the wearing person to see only the body of the person and not their clothes.
 David is shocked by that and runs away from her view.
-David wants to get revenge her by stealing the glasses and look her without her clothes as she did to him.
+David wants to get revenge on her by stealing the glasses and look at her without her clothes as she did to him.
 He manages to steal the sunglasses, but finds that Sundari played a prank on him.
 This further angers him and waits for a time for him to come.
 Sundari invites David for the Deepavali festival combined with her birthday party.
 David presents her a set of crackers which delights her.
-But Sundari gets injured when bursting his crackers and David gets satisfied that his plan worked.
-Sundari understands about David and tells him that all her pranks were meant only to make people happy and not to hurt them and apologizes him if she had hurt him in any way and treats her injury as her birthday gift by David.
+But Sundari gets injured when bursting crackers and David gets satisfied that his plan worked.
+Sundari understands about David and tells him that all her pranks were only meant to make people happy, not to hurt them and apologises to him if she had hurt him in any way and treats her injury as her birthday gift by David.